Systematic study of light and charm meson M1 radiative transitions

-However, it should be noted that the LCQSR \cite{Aliev:2009gj} result is compatible with the predictions from other theoretical approaches only within their limits of error.
+However, the LCQSR \cite{Aliev:2009gj} result is compatible with other theoretical predictions only within their limits of error.
 Furthermore, it is also significant to point out that the experimental result has an uncertainty of $23\%$ and the predictions from all theoretical models lie within this uncertainty.
 Later, the BABAR Collaboration provided the cross-section measurement of $e^{+}e^{-}\to\pi^{+}\pi^{-}2\pi^{0}$ process with remarkable precision \cite{BaBar:2017zmc}.
 An updated result of $\mu_{\rho^{+}} = 3.3(4)~\mu_N$ with improved precision has been obtained very recently utilizing this data in a vector meson dominance approach \cite{Rojas:2024tmn}.
 Although the precision has been improved astonishingly, the central result has shifted to a higher numerical value that is currently outside the error bars of the previous estimate \cite{GarciaGudino:2015ocw} as well as most of the existing theoretical predictions.
 The difference in the treatment of model parameters unlike previous analysis \cite{GarciaGudino:2015ocw}, has resulted in a higher numerical value in Ref. \cite{Rojas:2024tmn}.
 However, it is interesting to note that the updated result for $\mu_{\rho^{+}}$ is comparable to our CQM prediction, though larger than the estimates of other theoretical works.
 New experimental observations from various collaborations can bring consensus on this matter.